 The question is whether Myles should take up this offer?
 In the video below, I present some introductory financial analysis to assist with making this decision.

 While this scenario may seem simplistic, I hope you find this video of use.
-When creating financial projections for client businesses experiencing Growth, I use a sophisticated but manageable Excel based template.
+When creating financial projections for client businesses experiencing Growth, I use a sophisticated but manageable Excel-based template (like the one you can download here).
 However, the concepts presented in the video and the approach remain relevant.
 I look forward to your comments!

 p.s the video towards the end references the issue of getting paid on time as a challenge for small business.
 For further reading on ‘good cash flow management’, I recommend SAGE’s free 9 page pdf ‘Advice to manage your finances and cash flow‘ which can be downloaded from their site.
 Please note that I have no business relationship with SAGE and this is not an endorsement of their service!